wanguinjoka/currency-converter/README.md

         $ cd currency_converter
         $ python cheapstocks.py
             (optional flags -h for help menu,
-                            -c for displaying currency,
-                            -l for displaying languages)
+                            -c for displaying currency :use    ISO 4217 code as argument, -l for displaying languages : use ISO 639-1 code as argument

 ```